numba/numba/docs/source/reference/numpysupported.rst

 ------------

 Arrays support normal iteration.
-Full basic indexing and slicing is supported.
-A subset of advanced indexing is also supported: only one advanced index is allowed, and it has to be a one-dimensional array (it can be combined with an arbitrary number of basic indices as well).
+Full basic indexing and slicing is supported along with passing ``None``/ ``np.newaxis`` as indices for additional resulting dimensions.
+A subset of advanced indexing is also
+supported: only one advanced index is allowed, and it has to be a one-dimensional array (it can be combined with an arbitrary number of basic indices as well).

 .. seealso::
    `NumPy indexing <http://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`_